radumircea/a11y/notes/Principles & Focus Management.md

 **Understandable** - can users understand content and the interface? is interface consistent enough to avoid confusion?
 **Robust** - Content can be interpreted by by a wide variety of user agents, including assistive technologies.

 (!)
-Always keep in actual user experience.
+Always keep in mind actual user experience.

 **Focus**
 *"focusable"* vs. *"tabbable"*